Prosper-133/LLMs-for-Non-technical-Users/README.md

 ## 🧠 Problem

-Small and medium skincare brands often struggle to craft **consistent, emotionally resonant, and SEO-rich** copy that reflects their organic values.
-Hiring a professional copywriter for every product or post is costly — and generic AI tools lack brand sensitivity.
+Small and medium organic skincare brands often struggle to craft **consistent, emotionally resonant, and SEO-rich** copy that reflects their organic values.
+Hiring a professional copywriter for every product or post is costly — and generic AI tools lack brand sensitivity if the user is not a good prompt engineer.

 ## 🌿 Solution